Depression Room: The Enemy Within And How To Defeat It

 I’m not suggesting that a house causes depression, or that living in an ugly house will make you depressed.

-There are many other factors that contribute to depression, including genetics and lifestyle.
+Many other factors contribute to depression, including genetics and lifestyle.

 Watch This Video: